guanquann/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all contacts using the list command.
 There is only 1 contact in the address book.

     2. Test case: `addorder 1 d/ 2025-01-01 r/ 100 chicken wings`<br>
        Expected: The number of orders of the first contact increases by 1.
-Details of the contact, with the new order, are shown in the status bar.
+Details of the contact, with the new order, are shown in the result display.
 The date of the new order is 2025-01-01 and the remark is 100 chicken wings.

     3. Test case: `addorder 0 d/ 2025-01-01 r/ 100 chicken wings`<br>
        Expected: No new order is added.
-An error indicating invalid command format is shown in the status bar.
+An error indicating invalid command format is shown in the result display.

     4. Test case: `addorder 5 d/ 2025-01-01 r/ 100 chicken wings`<br>
        Expected: No new order is added.
-An error indicating invalid person index is shown in the status bar.
+An error indicating invalid contact index is shown in the result display.

     5. Test case: `addorder 1 d/ 2025-99-99 r/ 100 chicken wings`<br>
        Expected: No new order is added.
-An error indicating invalid date format is shown in the status bar.
+An error indicating invalid date format is shown in the result display.

 2. Viewing orders after adding order to a contact.